 The Pachitariu Lab at HHMI Janelia is looking for postdoctoral researchers to lead projects that investigate the neural basis of cognition in rodents.
 The lab uses large-scale neural recordings combined with modern computational and theoretical approaches.

 The Technical Assistant assists the Keck Facility manager in core facility operations including training of users (grad students, post docs, faculty and research staff), maintenance and troubleshooting of equipment and affiliated software and peripherals, creating accounts, inventory and ordering of supplies, and basic image analysis assistance.
 The Technical Assistant will perform all duties in accordance with Whitehead Institute's behavioral standards, mission, values, and vision.

-Full time Research Support Specialist (Microscopy and Image Analysis)
+Research Support Specialist (Microscopy and Image Analysis)

-Bio-Imaging Resource Center at The Rockefeller University
+Bio-Imaging Resource Center at Rockefeller University

 The Research Support Specialist will be advising and training users in all areas of optical microscopy, including microscope set-up, experimental design, sample preparation and data evaluation, also troubleshooting, microscope maintenance and miscellaneous laboratory maintenance.

 Center for Open Science (COS) | Charlottesville, VA